metabeta -- A fast neural model for Bayesian mixed-effects regression: Discussion

 \subsection{Conclusion}

 Our model brings Bayesian mixed-effects regression closer to practical usability in real-world applications.
 In its current form, it already enables rapid prototyping -- practitioners can quickly test different model specifications and validate findings using conventional tools if needed.
 Our analyses highlight that \texttt{metabeta} is immediately applicable to such use cases.
-Looking ahead, we envision scaling our model to larger regression problems, incorporating attention over predictors and training on more realistic, LLM-generated hierarchical data.
+Looking ahead, we envision scaling our model to larger and non-linear regression problems.
 This would open the door to entirely new applications of Bayesian mixed-effects regression that are currently out of reach.